popova-mariia/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-No upcoming appointments found
+No upcoming appointments found.
     * 3a1.
 System informs Nurse that there are no upcoming appointments.
     * Use case ends.

-**Use case 5: List all patients**
+**Use case 6: List all patients**

 **Goal: View all active patient records.**

 **MSS**

-1. Nurse launches SilverCare via the GUI.
-2. Nurse enters the following command in the command box:
-    * list
+1. Nurse requests to view all patient records.
+2. System retrieves all stored patient records.
-3. System retrieves and displays a paginated list of all patient records:
+3. System displays the list of patients.
-    * John Doe (ID: 1) - 83278919 - Clementi Ave 1
-    * Mary Tan (ID: 2) - 81234567 - Bukit Timah Rd
 4. Use case ends.

 **Extensions**

-* 3a.
-No patients in the system:
+* 2a.
+No patients found in the system.
-    * If the system is empty, it displays:
-        * No patient records available.
+    * 2a1.
+System informs the Nurse that there are no patient records available.
     * Use case ends.

-**Use case 6: Exit the application**
+**Use case 7: Exit the application**

 **Goal: Safely terminate the SilverCare application.**

 **MSS**

-1. Nurse launches SilverCare via the GUI.
+1. Nurse requests to exit the application.
-2. Nurse enters the following command in the command box:
-    * exit
-3. System prompts for confirmation:
-    * Are you sure you want to exit? (yes/no)
-4. Nurse confirms by entering yes.
-5. System saves any unsaved changes and terminates the application.
+2. System saves any unsaved data.
+3. System terminates the application.
-6. Use case ends.

-**Extensions**

-* 4a.
-Nurse cancels exit:
-    * If the nurse enters no, the system displays:
-        * Exit cancelled.
-Returning to main menu.
-    * Use case ends.
+4. Use case ends.

 *{More to be added}*